 The second element of our strategy to maximize free cash flow per share growth is disciplined allocation of capital.
 This spans how we select R&D projects, develop new capabilities like TI.com, invest in new manufacturing capacity or how we think about acquisitions and returning cash to our owners.
-Over a 10-year period from 2013 to 2022, we allocated \$87 billion, which reinforces the importance of discipline in capital allocation.
+Over a 10-year period from 2014 to 2023, we allocated \$94 billion, which reinforces the importance of discipline in capital allocation.
 The largest allocation over this period was to drive organic growth, which includes investments in R&D, sales and marketing, capital expenditures and working capital for inventory.
-In this period, we allocated just over \$10 billion to capital expenditures.
-Going forward, we expect increased capital expenditures to be the largest driver of free cash flow growth over the next 10 to 15 years.
+In this period, we allocated just over \$15 billion to capital expenditures.
+Our increased capital expenditures are to support future revenue growth, which will be a greater component of free cash flow per share growth going forward.
 Beyond that, we also allocated capital to dividends and share repurchases.
 Dividends are designed to appeal to a broad set of investors, and share repurchases are made with the goal of the accretive capture of future free cash flow for long-term investors.
 Lastly, for inorganic growth, we allocate to acquisitions that meet our financial and strategic objectives.

 The third element of our strategy is efficiency, which we think of as constantly striving for more output for every dollar spent.
-This is about getting our investments in the most impactful areas to maximize the growth of long-term free cash flow per share; it is not just about optimizing cost-cutting to get to the last dollar of expense.
+This is about getting our investments in the most impactful areas to maximize the growth of long-term free cash flow per share; it is not just about optimizing cost cutting to get to the last dollar of expense.
 We bring this philosophy of efficiency and continuous improvement to all areas of the company, and this focus on efficiency contributes to revenue growth, improved gross margins, disciplined R&D and SG&A expense, free cash flow margins and ultimately to free cash flow per share growth.